Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Talk with your doctor if you’re interested in using the Benlysta injections at home.

-When to have your dose
+When to receive your dose

 Monoclonal antibodies, such as belimumab (the active drug in Benlysta), may affect the immune system of a fetus exposed to the drug.